 Candidates should report to the test center thirty (30) minutes before the examination and check in with the test center administrator.
-(Candidates should allow themselves sufficient time to find the test center.)
-The candidate's identification and other documentation will be reviewed and he/she will be photographed for the score report.
+The candidate's identification and other documentation will be reviewed, and they will be photographed for the score report.
 Candidates are required to review and sign a Candidate Rules Agreement form.
-If the Candidate Rules Agreement is not followed and/or cheating or tampering with the examination is suspected, the incident will be reported as such and the appropriate action will be taken.
-The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action such as prohibiting candidates from retaking the examination and/or denying licensure.
+If the Candidate Rules Agreement is not followed and/or cheating or tampering with the examination is suspected, it will be reported as such, and the appropriate action will be taken.
+The examination fee will not be refunded, the exam may be determined invalid, and/or the state may take further action, such as prohibiting candidates from retaking the examination and/or denying a license.

 Candidates will have an opportunity to take a tutorial on the computer on which the examination will be administered.
 The time spent on this tutorial will not reduce the examination time.
-The examination administrators will answer questions, but candidates should be aware that the administrators are not familiar with the content of the examinations or with the state's licensing requirements.
-Examination administrators have been instructed not to advise candidates on requirements for licensure.
+The test administrators will answer questions, but candidates should be aware that administrators are not familiar with the content of the examinations or with the state's licensing requirements.
+Test administrators have been instructed not to advise candidates on the requirements for licensure.

 Candidates may begin the examination once they are familiar with the computer.
-The examination begins the moment a candidate looks at the first examination question.
-Candidates will be given four (4) hours to complete the examination.
+The examination begins as soon as the candidate looks at the first examination question.
 The examination will end automatically after the examination time has expired, and candidates will leave the test center with their official scores in hand.